michael-5196/Generate-Images-Call-and-Text-with-ChatGPT/README.md

 You’ll need to set the webhook URLs in your Twilio account to the forwarding URL provided by ngrok.
 The endpoints /incoming_call and /sms should be appended to the ngrok URL for voice and message services respectively.

 ### You're all set!
 Now you can call your Twilio Number and start chatting with the AI assistant.
-### To generate images, began the text with img followed by a picture you want to create
+### To generate images, begin the text with img followed by a picture you want to create
 ### You can choose a different Google Text-To-Speech voice here: (https://cloud.google.com/text-to-speech/docs/voices).
 Go to the synthesize text-to-speech function and replace the Google voice model with the name of another.